singingwolfboy/netlify-home/_posts/2015-12-02-a-step-by-step-hexo-netlify-cms.md

 ```
 ***Keep the Terminal Window/Command Prompt open to keep the server running!***

-#### 4. Install the Hexo CLI.
+#### 4. Install the Hexo CLI
-Open up a new Terminal Window/Command Prompt to the site root (cd hexo-netlify-cms-demo in our example) and install the hexo client
+Open up a new Terminal Window/Command Prompt to the site root (cd hexo-netlify-cms-demo in our example) and install the hexo client.
 To install Hexo, make sure you already have **npm** installed and updated and then run the following command:
 ```
+cd my-site-root
 npm install -g hexo-cli
 ```
 Once the application has finished installing, it's time to test it out.

-#### 5. Test Hexo and Netlify CMS.
+#### 5. Test Hexo and Netlify CMS
-While still with the terminal window opened to the root of our new demo site, use the following command:
+While still with the terminal window opened to the root of our new demo site, use the following command to build and serve your hexo site:
 ```
 hexo server
 ```
-In a browser, open up [localhost:4000](https://localhost:4000) to browse the newly generated hexo-netlify-cms-demo site.
+In a browser, open up [localhost:4000](https://localhost:4000) to browse the newly generated site.

-Next, try out the Netlify CMS system, by visiting [localhost:4000/admin](https://localhost:4000/admin) and while there, test your login and password and try to create and save a stanard article.
+Next, try out the Netlify CMS system, by visiting [localhost:4000/admin](https://localhost:4000/admin) and while there, test your login and password and try to create and save an article.

 As is obvious (if everything is working as it should), this template comes with a bit of extra content, as it is based on Brian Rinaldi's great [Static Site Samples](https://github.com/remotesynth/Static-Site-Samples).
-This makes it easier to instantly get an idea of how it will look, when it's up and running with actual content and default theme.
+This makes it easier to instantly get an idea of how it will look and feel, when it's up and running with actual content and default theme.

-### **Deploy to Production Environment**
+### Deploy to Production Environment
 Once you're happy with the site and ready to deploy for production, it's time to push our content back up to GitHub, before connecting to Netlify and setting up your production environment.

 First things first.

-#### 1. Web Configuration.
+#### 1. Web Configuration
-To make sure that the site works properly in production environment, we need to first open up and correct some settings in the file here `/Sites/hexo-netlify-cms-demo/source/admin/index.ejs`.
-Change the directory path according to your installation and scroll down to line 35-40 or so, where you'll find the following:
+To make sure that the site works properly in production environment, we need to first open up and correct some settings in the file here `/my-site-root/source/admin/index.ejs`.
+Change the directory path according to your site location and scroll down to line 35-40 or so, where you'll find the following:
 ```
 # Make sure to change this for production
 production: